GLEIF-IT/sally/README.md

 ### Revoking Credentials
 To revoke a credential from the command line, use the `kli vc revoke` command as follows.
-Note the use of the `---send` command line option to specify additional parties (AIDs or aliasa) to send the revocation events to:
+Note the use of the `---send` command line option to specify additional parties (AIDs or aliases) to send the revocation events to:

 ```bash
 LE_SAID=`kli vc list --name legal-entity --alias legal-entity --said`